strncat/strncat.github.io/_posts/algorithm-analysis/2020-07-18-master-theorem.markdown

 \end{align*}
 $$
 </div>
-By the master theorem (case 1), the solution should be $O(\log(n))$.
+By the master theorem (case 1), the solution should be $$O(\log(n))$$.
 Intuitively, we're reducing the size of the problem by half at each level of the recursion and at the same time, we're doubling the number of subproblems (balanced case).
 So, at each level, we have the same amount of work.
-If we draw only the first three levels, you'll notice that at each level, we're doing precisely $n$ total amount of work.
+If we draw only the first three levels, you'll notice that at each level, we're doing precisely $$n$$ total amount of work.
 <img src="{{ site.url }}/assets/analysis/master-theorem/3.png" width="100%">
 To make this formal, we sum all the work done across all levels,
 <div center>